IntuCloud/Azure_Costoptimization/README.md

 #### Slide 4: Key Features

     Cost Analysis:
-        Detailed breakdowns of spending by service, resource, and subscription.
+        Detailed breakdowns of spending by resources and subscription.
         Historical trends and forecasts.
     Resource Optimization:
         Identification of underutilized or oversized resources.